-Oh, and you’ve got crazy student loan debt, wages have been stagnant for decades, housing prices are through the roof, and climate change just killed a bunch of reindeer in Siberia.
+Oh, and you’ve got crazy student loan debt, inflation and housing prices are through the roof, and a climate crisis just killed a bunch of zebras in Kenya.

 It’s enough to make you feel like this:

 It doesn’t have to be this hard.
-While we can’t tell you how to figure out what you want to do with your life, or get you to stop drunk-texting your ex, or bring those poor reindeer back to life, we can help you get your finances in order.
+While we can’t tell you how to figure out what you want to do with your life, or get you to stop drunk-texting your ex, or bring those poor zebras back, we can definitely help you get your finances in order.